1. A dialogue about merits and demerits of mobile phone

 17. A conversation between a doctor and a patient

-19. A dialogue on the choice of career
+19. A dialogue on the choice of career between father and son

 21. A dialogue about how to do well in the examination.

-22. A dialogue regarding internet
+22. A dialogue regarding the use of internet

 24. A dialogue about a seat in the school hostel